mydatamyconsent/dotnet-sdk/docs/DataConsentRequestsApi.md

 <a name="createindividualdataconsentrequest"></a>
 # **CreateIndividualDataConsentRequest**
-> IndividualDataConsentRequestResponse CreateIndividualDataConsentRequest (CreateIndividualDataConsentRequest createIndividualDataConsentRequest = null)
+> IndividualDataConsentRequestResponse CreateIndividualDataConsentRequest (CreateIndividualDataConsentRequest createIndividualDataConsentRequest)

 Create a individual data consent request.